|William Rufus King|

 April 7, 1940 – Booker T. Washington became the first African American to be depicted on a United States postage stamp.

-April 7, 1954 – NFL running back Tony Dorsett was born in Rochester, Pa.
+April 7, 1954 – Pro Football Hall of Fame running back and Heisman Trophy winner, Tony Dorsett, was born in Rochester, Pa.
 He would go on to play for the University of Pittsburgh, the Dallas Cowboys and the Denver Broncos.
+He was inducted into the Hall of Fame in 1994.

-April 7, 1964 - The Evergreen High School Aggies led by the no-hit pitching of Homer Faulkner and Steve Baggett won their first game of the season from the Castleberry Blue Devils, 8-0, at the Evergreen, Ala.
+April 7, 1964 - Evergreen High School’s baseball team, led by the no-hit pitching of Homer Faulkner and Steve Baggett, won their first game of the season, beating the Conecuh County High School Blue Devils, 8-0, at the Evergreen (Ala.)
 Recreation Center field.

 April 7, 1964 – Thomasville, Ala. newspaper editor and humor columnist Earl Lee Tucker passed away at the age of 59.
 For 30 years, Tucker wrote a popular humor column, "Rambling Roses and Flying Bricks," which originated in The Thomasville Times.
 Many of his columns were gathered in three books published in 1958, 1959, and 1960.
 In 1972, he was inducted into the Alabama Newspaper Hall of Honor on the Auburn University campus.